arcalot/arcalot.github.io/docs/arcaflow/concepts/workflows.md

   Step2 --> [*]
 ```

+However, this is only required if you want to abort the workflow immediately.
+If you want an error case to result in the workflow failing, but whatever steps can be finished being finished, you can leave error outputs unconnected.

 ### Do-while

 A do-while block will execute the steps in it as long as a certain condition is met.
 The condition is derived from the output of the step or steps executed inside the loop: